MinaProtocol/mina/src/app/delegation_verify/README.md

 mode described above.

 Additionally, the aforementioned Cassandra client requires some configuration.
-In particular, and address and credentials to access the right Cassandra server must be provided.
+In particular, an address and credentials to access the right Cassandra server must be provided.
 They should be put in a configuration file: `$HOME/.cassandra/cqlshrc`.
 The file can look like this: